alexanderjsummers/nll-rfc/0000-nonlexical-lifetimes.md

    `#[may_dangle]` attribute introduced by RFC 1327.
 4. Next, we will extend the design to consider named lifetime parameters, like those in problem case 3.
-5. Finally, we give a brief description of the borrow checker.
+5. Finally, we give a brief description of the new version of the borrow checker.

 ## Layer 0: Definitions